illsk1lls/ZipRipper/README.md

 *A MD5 hash is created for each job, that is used to store the resume data, in: %AppData%\ZR-InProgress\\[MD5HASH]<br>* *to ensure multiple files with the same name can have InProgress jobs simultaneously.
-If a pending job is found the<br>* *user is presented with the options of either resuming the job, or bypassing the resume feature and starting a new job.<br>* *Note: When a job is completed the resume data is removed, it can also be cleared by clicking the center of John's tie*
+If a pending job is found the<br>* *user is presented with the options of either resuming the job, or bypassing the resume feature and starting a new job.<br>* *Note: When a job is completed the resume data is removed.
+All resume data can be cleared by clicking the center of John's tie*

 Current version provides support for hardware acceleration via OpenCL for:<br>
 nVidia "GeForce" & "Quadro" and AMD "Radeon RX" & "Radeon Pro" cards.<br>